 Join us for our first official meeting of 2017!
 The meeting will be held on Tuesday, May 2nd at the Peter Paul House in Groton Village.

 We look forward to seeing everyone.

 We are looking for volunteers to help us edit Seth Eastman’s Civil War Diary and prepare it for publication.
 Volunteers must have Microsoft Word to assist.
 Tasks will be assigned in groups of approximately 10 pages each.
-Tasks will either be to compare transcribed text to the original document and supply missing information and/or remove extraneous information.
-We also have some sections that need to be typed from scratch.
+Tasks will either be to compare transcribed text to the original document and supply missing information and/or remove extraneous information or to type new sections that have not yet been transcribed.
 If you are interested, please email us at firstname.lastname@example.org.

 Join us for fun and festivities at our:

 Groton Historical Society

 (at the Peter Paul House)

 1203 Scott Highway